 As per the provisions of Sec 19(6), the compensation is to be determined by the competent authority in accordance with Sec 23 and Sec 24 of LA Act, 1894.
-Since the RTFCTLARR ACT, 2013 has become effective and LA Act stands repealed, the competent authority will be guided by the provisions of RTFCTLARR ACT 2013, viz.
-Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 pertaining to compensation and Sec 31 and Sec 32 pertaining to rehabilitation and resettlement, in determining compensation and rehabilitation and resettlement assistance.
-The TN Highway Act will be amended to incorporate the provisions of RTFCTLAARR Act 2013 for determination of compensation and R&R assistance.
+With the introduction of Sec 105A in RFCTLARR Act, the competent authority will be guided by the provisions of RFCTLARR Act 2013, viz.
+Sec 26, Sec 27, Sec 28, Sec 29 and Sec 30 pertaining to compensation and Sec 31 and Sec 32 pertaining to rehabilitation and resettlement, in determining compensation and rehabilitation and resettlement assistance